flix/book/src/structs.md

 }
 ```

-Thus access to the data of a struct is tightly controlled.
+Thus access to the fields of struct is tightly controlled.

 #### Immutable and Mutable Fields

 In Flix, every field of a struct is either immutable or mutable.
 A mutable field
 must be marked with the `mut` modifier.
 Otherwise the field is immutable by
-default, i.e. the value of the field cannot be changed once the struct value has
+default, i.e. the value of the field cannot be changed once the struct instance has
 been created.

-For example, we can define a struct to represent a `User`:
+For example, we can define a struct to represent a user:

 ```flix
 struct User[r] {